boyangMAE/pharmacy_counting/README.md

 fulldata <- fread(data,header=TRUE, sep=",")

-2. count how many precribers for a certain drug by using the "aggregate" function with the "unique" function.
+2. count how many precribers for a certain drug by using the "aggregate" function with the "unique" function.\
+The unique function will handle the duplicated prescribers.
+They have the same id, first name, and last name.

 3. calculate the total cost of each drug by using the "aggregate" function.